 And if your need for power and status mean you feel the need to call yourself “Chief …” something, do be aware that 90% of normal people will think you are a bit of an ego-centric dickhead.
 Which if you feel the need to spend what is essentially public money on Cartier watches is probably correct.
 Though maybe, Daniel Ricciardo, Chief Optimism Officer at OPTUS can just about get away with it.

-So, we take the approach of the polymath and take opportunities to learn different ways of thinking.
-And this week, we want to share some of our recent learning.
-It’s given some marketing inspiration, and we hope it does the same for you.
+So, we take the approach of the polymath and take opportunities to learn different and divergent ways of thinking.
+And this week, we want to share lessons from books we’ve read recently.
+They’ve given us some marketing inspiration, and we hope this article does the same for you.

 Alchemy – Rory Sutherland